top of page

 Appendix I - Species threatened with extinction.
 Trade of these species is permitted only in exceptional circumstances, for example for scientific research.
 No shark species are listed in this appendix, except for the sawfish – a shark-like fish belonging to the ray family.

 Appendix II - Species not necessarily threatened with extinction, but that may become so unless trade is closely controlled.
-All sharks are listed under this CITES appendix.
+The shark species that are actually listed under CITES are listed under this appendix.

 Appendix III - Species included at the request of a Party of CITES that already regulates trade in the species, and that needs the cooperation of other countries to prevent unsustainable or illegal exploitation.
 No sharks are listed in this appendix.